trustbit/enterprise-rag-challenge/README.md

 # Enterprise RAG Challenge with Annual Reports

+BEFORE CLONING: Be aware that this repo has around 1,4GB (due to large PDFs contained).

 ##  Round 1 - Sept.
 2024
 You can find all infos on the first run in the folder [round1](round1).
 Make sure to check out the [README](round1/README.md) there.